 "Merkur Doberman's are bred for health and above all temperament.

 They not only look like a quality dog- they are also able to perform as one.
 Whether it be in the show ring or in obedience and agility trials.
 Puppies undergo a temperament test to ensure that they not only live up to their potential but meet and exceed the expectation of their new owners.
 They have proven to be a stable and sound companion to my family for almost 20 years.
 Not only are they wonderful with children of all ages, but gentle and nurturing to other animals.
 DeeDee and Enzo's first litter produced my finest and most intelligent Doberman yet "Siren".
 Siren is quick and willing to learn, highly motivated to please with a superb temperament which makes her a true ambassador of the breed at its best.

 The Severn's are wonderful to work with, offering relevant, knowledgeable advice on any issue you may stumble upon.
 No question too big or small, at any time!
 There are Doberman's and then there is a Merkur Doberman.

 from left to right - Starkie, Iggy, Senna, Jerrica, Simon and in the back - BEAU

 I usually have a waiting list of a year to eighteen months.
-If you would be interested in going onto the list, please send an e-mail and I will forward you a questionnaire to complete.
+If you would be interested in going onto the list, please complete the questionnaire attached and send to me along with pictures of your fenced backyard.